Long Island Sound Schools Network

 Elementary, middle and high school students, teachers and the communities of 10 public schools in urban and suburban areas will comprise the new Long Island Sound Schools network, committing to the protection of local watersheds, the Sound and our one global ocean.

-Applications for the 2024-25 cohort are closed.
-A direct link to the application form can be found here.
+A direct link to the application form can be found by clicking here.

 With funding from the U.S. Environmental Protection Agency’s Long Island Sound Study and facilitated by Connecticut Sea Grant and Mercy University, the program supports schools that implement a school or community-based project and create a plan to increase ocean literacy by engaging students, families, and the public.